 Mold is the enemy of every homeowner.
 Imagine for a moment that you had just paid off your mortgage and you can finally breathe a sigh of relief that your home is totally yours now.
-Isn’t it nice?
+Isn’t it nice? but dealing with mold in the house is very hard for the owner.

 That is until one day as you are doing a home improvement project you suddenly discover brown and black mildew spreading across panel boards or even on cement blocks.
 At this point, most homeowners would panic.

-Not only is it a health issue, mold also affects structural safety and has a negative impact on property value.
+Not only is it a health issue, but mold also affects structural safety and has a negative impact on property value.
 What can you do about it?
 How do you know if I even have mold?

 This guide will answer those questions and more to ensure you are well prepared to protect your family and your investment.